Call4Cloud | MMP-C | Autopilot | Device Preparation

 5. Something not working with MDM-only?

-So we have 3 options to our disposal, 2 supported Microsoft options and 1 NOT Microsoft supported solution.
+So we have three options: 2 Microsoft-supported options and one non-Microsoft-supported solution.
 That sounds quite fun, right?

 I decided to take a deep dive into all of the options.
 When taking a closer look at the supported Microsoft options and implementing them I noticed that all of my PowerShell scripts weren’t applying.